Comparing NN (NASDAQ:NNBR) and Makita (OTCMKTS:MKTAY)

 NN (NASDAQ:NNBR) and Makita (OTCMKTS:MKTAY) are both industrial products companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their profitability, earnings, dividends, analyst recommendations, risk, valuation and institutional ownership.
+We will contrast the two companies based on the strength of their profitability, dividends, institutional ownership, earnings, analyst recommendations, risk and valuation.

-This is a breakdown of current recommendations and price targets for NN and Makita, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for NN and Makita, as reported by MarketBeat.

 |Sell Ratings